Deployment

 memory: 1024

-These will only be used upon first deployment.
-Subsequent changes will not be actioned as scaling should be accomplished through the CLI, or through setting up autoscaling configuration.
+These values are used upon the first deployment.
+Subsequent changes should be managed through the CLI or by configuring autoscaling.

 $ convox scale